 Unlike insurance plans that are governed by the new health care law, TRICARE has its own set of rules about young adults.
 It only covers children as dependents on their parent’s plans up to age 21, or age 23 if they are full-time students who are financially supported by their families.

-If the sponsor-parent remains on active duty, in reserves, or is retired from the military, individual coverage may be available through TRICARE for unmarried adults up to age 26 if they don’t qualify for coverage at work.
+If the sponsor-parent is on active duty, in reserves, or is retired from the military, individual coverage may be available through TRICARE for unmarried adults up to age 26 if they don’t qualify for coverage at work.
 However, this is a separate policy with its own premium.
 Check with your TRICARE office about signing up.

 The service member must register eligible family members, including children, in the Defense Enrollment Eligibility Reporting System (DEERS) to get health coverage for them.
 Records can be kept up to date by the service member or the family members through the nearest military personnel office or ID card-issuing facility, or online at www.military.com/benefits/tricare/tricare-eligibility.html.

 What if a parent is a military reservist who has been called to active duty?

 Members of the military reserve units who are called up for active duty from private employment have certain rights about the health care coverage they get from their employers.
 They are allowed to pay the full cost of their health plan, very much like COBRA, during their time away, although they may choose military coverage instead.
 When they return to work, their health coverage must be re-instated without any waiting period.
 See “To learn more” for US Department of Labor contact information to find out more about this.

 What if the child’s parent died in the military or became permanently disabled due to military service?